medusajs/medusa/docs/content/advanced/backend/sales-channels/index.md

 :::note

-The Sales Channels feature is currently in beta mode and guarded by a feature flag.
-To use Sales Channels either:
+The Sales Channels feature is in beta mode and guarded by a feature flag.
+Starting from v1.7.3, it's enabled by default.

-1. Enable the `MEDUSA_FF_SALES_CHANNELS` environment variable;
-2. Or enable the `sales_channels` key in the Medusa server's settings.

-You can learn more about enabling it in the [feature flags](../feature-flags/toggle.md) documentation.

 :::